 Cost: Prices vary depending on location and type of camp, but most have options to adjust fees based on income.

 Where to find a camp: Use their handy YMCA search tool to find a camp near you.

 “Local recreation agencies create quality programs that are cost-effective for the families in their respective communities,” says Shanna Battle, outreach coordinator for the city of Richmond, Virginia’s Department of Parks, Recreation and Community Facilities.

 She says families with two or more kids might also be able to take advantage of multiple child discounts, as well as financial assistance programs.
-For instance, the City of Richmond offers a summer camp job readiness program for teens that is $150 for a two-week session, while their summer camp program for kids ranges from $300 to $450, and a select few summer camp programs located in low-income neighborhoods are free.
+For instance, in New York City, Riverbank State Park in Harlem hosts a day camp during the summer that’s $550 for five weeks. , and a select few summer camp programs located in low-income neighborhoods are free.
 In San Francisco, the Police Activities League offers free programs focused on various activities, from martial arts to cheerleading and even fishing.

 In general, by utilizing city facilities like schools and parks and recreation departments are able to offer campers a wide variety of indoor and outdoor activities.

 Cost: Prices vary depending on location and type of camp, but many will offer multiple child discounts and financial assistance.

 Where to find a camp: Contact your local parks and recreation department.